Skip to content

 typescript

-import { withErrorHandler } from '@agentforge/core/middleware';
+import { withErrorHandler } from '@agentforge/core';

 const safeNode = withErrorHandler(myNode, {